The Cleverlys: The fiction

 Digger Cleverly's (Harris) father and four uncles founded the band in 1952 as the Cleverly Trio.
 Digger toured with Leif Garrett as the teen idol's E-string tuner before taking over the family band as its new patriarch.
 When they're not performing, the Cleverlys run their alpaca farm in Cane Spur, Arkansas, producing "everything from alpaca sausages and dairy products to woolly lingerie — though the latter hasn't quite caught on yet".

 For new group members to get accustomed to their "Cleverly" alter egos, the band would get into character and walk around the towns in which they were performing as practice.
 Irl Hees played the band's blind bassist ("Miles Cleverly"), and related to The Boot how a local believed he was blind all the way to the driver's seat of his car.

 Membership

 Since 2009, band members have included Irl Hees ("Miles Cleverly") on double bass, Steve Bush ("Vernon Dean 'VD' Cleverly") on banjo, Mark Pearman ("Otto Cleverly") on fiddle, Stevie Wilkerson ("Harvey D. Cleverly") on drums, "Digger Jr.", "Digger Jr. Jr.", "Dale Vernon Dale 'DVD'", "Turtle", "Sock", and "Ricky Lloyd".

-When musicians leave the group, the band's fictional history is amended duly: when Hess left the group, it was decided that his character was "arrested for running a bloody sloth-fighting ring."
+When musicians leave the group, the band's fictional history is amended duly: when Hees left the group, it was decided that his character was "arrested for running a bloody sloth-fighting ring."
 Harris does not kill the characters, to allow musicians to re-adopt them if the opportunity arises in the future.